 Using SEO for Personal Blogs

 Something you can aim to get traffic for is your own name.
-Of course, it helps if your name is a little unusual, and if you don’t share a name with anyone really famous!
+Of course, it helps if your name is a little unusual and if you don’t share a name with anyone really famous!
 You could use guest posting to build up backlinks to your blog, making it increasingly likely that people will find your site if they Google your name.

 Ready to Get Your Own Personal Blog Up and Running?

-Whether your personal blog takes off and makes you a household name, turns into a profitable side hustle, or simply remains a way to keep family and friends updated on your day to day adventures, it can be a whole lot of fun.
+Whether your personal blog takes off and makes you a household name, turns into a profitable side hustle, or simply remains a way to keep family and friends updated on your day-to-day adventures, it can be a whole lot of fun.

 You could start your blog today in just 15 minutes or so, whether you opt for a free blogging platform or self-hosted WordPress.
 And if you get stuck at any point, don’t worry: I’ve got a detailed guide on starting a blog that will walk you step-by-step through everything you need to know.